 The belt clip assembly is field replaceable in the event of damage or prolonged wear.
 It also can be relocated to one of two locations.
 To order a replacement belt clip, contact your local Fluke Networks authorized distributor.
-See "Accessories" on page 17 for belt clip model numbers.

 To replace or relocate the belt clip assembly: